 - a.
-The Land Use Bylaw shall establish standards for each zone relating to the permitted number, size, and siting of main and accessory structures and uses, including exempting certain uses or structures from the requirement to seek a permit. - b.
+The Land Use Bylaw shall establish standards for each zone relating to the permitted number and siting of main and accessory structures and uses, including exempting certain uses or structures from the requirement to seek a permit. - b.
 The Land Use Bylaw shall establish standards and criteria for where secondary or ancillary uses are permitted. - c.
-The Bylaw shall impose minimum development standards addressing: setbacks, landscaping, parking, vehicular and pedestrian circulation, amenity areas, ingress and egress, compatibility and integration with adjacent sites, outside storage and waste disposal, lighting and other such matters for more intensive uses, such as all major developments, special permit use developments, and non-residential developments.
+The Land Use Bylaw shall impose minimum development standards addressing: setbacks, landscaping, parking, vehicular and pedestrian circulation, amenity areas, ingress and egress, compatibility and integration with adjacent sites, outside storage and waste disposal, lighting and other such matters for more intensive uses, such as all commercial, industrial and other non-residential developments.